TN 273 (07-24)

 8

 The technician then begins the DAN field with E, the letter assigned for Hungary, followed by the next 16 digits of the IBAN, 1234567890123456.
-She does not code the final 2 digits of the IBAN.
+They do not code the final 2 digits of the IBAN.

 The technician then codes the full information from the enrollment form to ITS.gov and faxes the enrollment form to the Embassy in Budapest for a post-input review.
-She also sends a note telling the Embassy that she has input to both the MBR and ITS.gov.
+They also send a note informing the Embassy of both the inputs to the MBR and in ITS.gov.

 3. Example 3